 As Americans, we consume entirely too much sugar.
 According to the American Dietary Guidelines, sugar-laden beverages account for almost half (47%) of all added sugars consumed by the U.S. population.
 To put it in perspective, one can of soda is about 40 grams of sugar, and yet the daily recommended value in total for the entire day is 24-36 grams.
 That’s pretty shocking!

-When it comes down to it, one of the best way to drop weight is to be aware of your sugar and salt intake.
+When it comes down to it, one of the best ways to drop weight is to be aware of your sugar and salt intake and to remove sugar whenever possible.
 Since beverages account for so many of our daily calories (one out of every five!), we looked into comparing some drinks that are better options for helping you reach your weight loss goals.

 The Best (and Worst) Drinks for Health and Weight Loss